Jean-Baptiste-Lasselle/whoami-web/content/blogs/cloud-init-first.md

 # ---
 # Config :
-# remove all that is about tools
+# remove all that is about tools that you don't use
 # ---
 #   Configuration BOM :
 #    - The 'default_user' must be configured with :